27-Year-Old Left Wing – Vegas Golden Knights

 Tomas Tatar Contract Information:

-Signed a three-year contract extension with the Red Wings in July of 2014.
+Signed a four-year contract with the Red Wings worth $21.2 million in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Tomas Tatar – simply subscribe now.

 |2017-18 Proj||26||NHL||LAS||81||Subscribe now to see our 2017-18 projections for Tomas Tatar|

 Age is determined on October 1st of each season.No Yes

 Tomas Tatar: Past News Updates ( ▲ View most recent update )

 Tatar was among several Red Wings who regressed in the 2015-16 campaign, but it was less a Wile E. Coyote cliff fall than a modest dip commonly seen from players adjusting to a new bench boss.
 Operating under first-time head coach Jeff Blashill, Tatar ended up exceeding the 20-20 mark for the second consecutive season, notching 21 goals and 24 helpers, with 15 of those points coming on the man advantage.
 Detroit has since beefed up its forward cast by adding Frans Nielsen and Thomas Vanek in free agency to counter the loss of Pavel Datsyuk.
 As a result, Tatar could have a hard time cementing himself in a top-six role, though we can't see him falling below the 14-minute mark, either – he's too efficient for that kind of treatment.
 Consider selecting the crafty Tatar in the middle rounds of fantasy drafts.